-Traditionally, an inverter is the component in a solar system that converts the DC power from the panels into AC power suitable for the home appliances and national grid.
-A hybrid inverter fulfils this purpose, while also sending DC power to a battery to conserve it for later use, and from the battery when required.
+Traditionally, an inverter is the component in a solar system that converts the DC power from the panels into AC power suitable for home appliances and the national grid.
+A hybrid inverter fulfils this purpose, while also managing the flow of DC power to and from a battery, storing surplus solar energy and releasing it when needed.

-There are a few benefits to using a hybrid inverter with DC coupled batteries:
+There are several benefits to using a hybrid inverter with a DC-coupled battery:

-Unfortunately many of us are out during the daytime, when our solar panels are producing the majority of their power.
-Some of that will be used for background loads (fridges etc) but any excess is typically sent to the grid… unless you can store it.
+Many of us are out during the daytime, when solar panels produce the majority of their power.
+Some of that will be used by background loads (fridges, standby appliances, and so on), but any surplus is typically exported to the grid, unless you can store it.

-With battery storage, you can save up the energy you generate throughout the day and use it in the evenings.
-It can increase the proportion of demand covered by solar by about 20% on average.
-Alongside this, you can take advantage of other battery benefits like power cut backup and buying cheap off-peak electricity to use during peak hours.
+With battery storage, you can save the energy generated throughout the day and use it in the evenings.
+On average, a battery increases the proportion of your demand covered by solar by around 20%.
+Beyond self-consumption, batteries also offer power cut backup and the ability to charge overnight on cheap off-peak tariffs for use during peak hours.

-If all this talk of AC and DC coupling has got you confused, let’s try to break it down.
+If all this talk of AC and DC has got you confused, here is a quick explanation.

-DC is direct current.
-It’s the form of power generated by solar panels and used by batteries.
+DC (direct current) is the form of power generated by solar panels and stored in batteries.

-AC is alternating current.
-It’s the form of power used by appliances in our homes and for transmitting electricity across the grid, as it’s more stable over long distances.
+AC (alternating current) is the form of power used by appliances in our homes and transmitted across the national grid.

-And here’s an AC coupled battery with solar and battery inverters:
+AC-coupled system with separate solar and battery inverters:

 Find out more in our guide to residential battery storage: